Dental Implants — Fanwood, NJ

 Tooth Replacement for the 21st Century

-Whenever a patient comes to our dental office hoping to replace their missing teeth, our dentist's first recommendation is always dental implants.
+Whenever a patient comes to our dental office hoping to replace their missing teeth, our dentists’ first recommendation is always dental implants.
 Why?
 Because they simply offer the best solution every way you can imagine.
 They look natural, are unbelievably strong, and can easily last for decades with minimal maintenance.
-They are truly the gold standard when it comes to tooth replacement, and now you can get them right at home at Scotch Plains Fanwood Dental Care.
+They are truly the gold standard when it comes to tooth replacement.
+Now, you can get them right at home at Scotch Plains Fanwood Dental Care.

 Why Choose Scotch Plains Fanwood Dental Care for Dental Implants?

-- All-Inclusive Care: Placement & Restoration Under 1 Roof
+- All-Inclusive Care: Placement and Dental Restoration Under 1 Roof

 Benefits of Dental Implants